outsmartchad/anchor-programs/README.md

-# Anchor & Solana Learning
+# Anchor & Solana Program Development Learning

 Learning Anchor and basics of solana program to build a privacy-focused DeFi project.
 This repo tracks my progress and practice projects.